 Yet, of those living with HIV in England, 12 per cent remain undiagnosed

-While HIV was once an epidemic, the heartening news released from Public Health England (PHE) in October this year revealed that for the first time since the HIV virus was first identified 30 years ago, there has been a decline in new cases.
-This decline, said Deborah Gold, from the National Aids Trust speaking to the Radio 4 Today Show, was thanks to quick treatments that are more effective than ever, especially if the virus is detected early and more and more people using condoms, among other things.
+While HIV was once an epidemic, the heartening news released from Public Health England (PHE) in October 2017 revealed that for the first time since the HIV virus was first identified 30 years ago, there has been a decline in new cases, which is still true.
+This decline, said Deborah Gold, from the National Aids Trust, was thanks to quick treatments that are more effective than ever, especially if the virus is detected early and more and more people using condoms, among other things.
 What’s more, she added, thanks to effective treatments, more people are living like Florence, with undetectable viral loads, which means they can’t pass the virus on to others.

 Despite this, Florence – now aged 46, and living in Hull with her husband Christopher, 57 also a mental health support worker and son Tyrone who is now 17 – has faced much stigma and discrimination.
 This persisting taboo around HIV, say charities such as Avert is thanks to myths from the 1980s still very much alive today.
 ‘I told an ex-partner on the phone and he said ‘if I have a HIV test done and it comes back positive, I’ll shoot you.
 I’ll get a gun and kill you’’.
 The father of her newborn child, too, changed his phone number as soon as his test came back negative.
 ‘I’ve had dentists take me off their list when they find out I’m HIV positive, or wear two pairs of gloves’, Florence says.